-A Kansas general power of attorney (GPOA) holds significant legal weight, empowering an individual to delegate authority to another person, known as the “agent” or “attorney-in-fact,” to handle various financial and legal matters on their behalf.
+A Kansas non-durable (general) power of attorney (GPOA) holds significant legal weight.
+It empowers an individual to delegate authority to another person, known as the “agent” or “attorney-in-fact,” to handle various financial and legal matters on their behalf.

 This non-durable document becomes ineffective if the principal becomes incapacitated or unable to make decisions.
 At the same time, a durable power of attorney remains valid in such circumstances, offering ongoing representation for long-term needs.